Bears clinch NFC North with 24-17 victory over Packers

 Packers: RT Bryan Bulaga (knee) missed his second game in a row, while DL Kenny Clark sat out with an elbow injury. ...
 RB Aaron Jones left the game with a knee injury in the first quarter. ...
 WR Randall Cobb was evaluated for a concussion following a hard hit by Jackson late in the game.

 Bears: LB Aaron Lynch left with an elbow injury in the third quarter.
-He walked off the field clutching his right arm after he was hurt fighting a block on a run by Jamaal Williams.

 UP NEXT